-Your homepage doesn’t need to fit into a templated box, but should check off certain boxes to successfully market your products and your brand values.
+Your homepage doesn’t need to fit into a templated box but should check off certain boxes to successfully market your products and your brand values.

-The most important thing is that your visitors can quickly find what they need, whether via detailed navigation with lots of unique collections or via site search functionality which gets them right to what they want.
+The most important thing is that your visitors can quickly find what they need, whether via detailed navigation with lots of unique collections or via site search functionality that gets them right to what they want.

 “It is highly recommended to add a search bar to your site.
 This makes it easier for people to find exactly what they’re looking for if they have a distinct target in mind.”
 Ian Kelly, CEO at NuLeaf Naturals

-By showing clearly why your brand is worth more investigation right above-the-fold, you can keep bounce rates low and continue to nurture new visitors toward your products (and hopefully your email list).
+By showing clearly why your brand is worth more investigation right above the fold, you can keep bounce rates low and continue to nurture new visitors toward your products (and hopefully your email list).

 Figure out what you want your shoppers to know about you and build your homepage accordingly.